ApplE: A Modular Ontology of Applied Ethics and Event Context for Ethical Decision Modeling: Related Work

-There have been efforts in this space, such as Lewis et al.'s ontology, to standardize trustworthy AI by capturing international policies and regulations \cite{Lewis2021}.
-Although some of the classes of this ontology are similar to what we have used, the objective of the ontology is simply to provide structure to existing policy documents.
-Another ontology is presented by Vasquez et al. \cite{vasquez}, which is used to ethically judge emerging technologies based on the ethical issues, expectations they must fulfill, and social usability.
-Again, this ontology does not aid the objective of developing a general taxonomy for applied ethics.
+Lewis et al.'s ontology to standardize trustworthy AI by capturing international policies and regulations \cite{Lewis2021} provides some classes similar to what we have used for ApplE, however, the objective of the prior ontology is to provide structure to existing policy documents and does not cater to any explicit ethical decision-making.
+Similarly, the ontology presented by Vasquez et al. \cite{vasquez} judges emerging technologies based on their \textit{ethicality}, expectations, and social usability.
+Again, this does not aid the objective of developing a general taxonomy for applying ethics for dilemma resolution.
+DeBellis \cite{debellis2018universal} implements a Universal Moral Grammar (UMG) via ontology modeling, which operates on the premise of universal morality for all agents.
+This premise is more philosophical than practical, as it does not involve the contextual cues that are vital to applying ethics theory.

-The closest to our work is by Debellis in \cite{debellis2018universal}, which implements a Universal Moral Grammar (UMG) via ontology modeling.
-The framework is structured upon the work of Mikhail \cite{Mikhail2007}, which states that morality is universal amongst all moral agents.
-This, however, does not model ethics in a way that could be used for practical application, as it does not involve the contextual cues that are vital when applying ethics theory.
+Guizzardi et al. \cite{guizzardi2023ontology} develop an ontology for ethicality requirements in engineering, similar to \cite{vasquez}, while also pertaining to intentions, values, and decisions.
+These are overlapping concepts that demonstrate the use of foundational ontological analysis to clarify semantics with regard to ethics.
+Similar concepts are also discussed by Sales et al. \cite{sales2018common}, who describe the Common Ontology of Value and Risk (COVER), describing explicit value and risk along with concepts such as agents, events, and context.
+Both these ontologies have some overlapping concepts with ApplE, however, they lack specific representation of theories in conjunction to context for an action.
+Our modular conceptualization aims to support and represent actual ethical decision-making across multiple domains.

-We identified two major gaps in the literature concerning the modeling of ethics in computer systems: (a) a fully coherent approach to modeling ethics regardless of the domain and (b) a general applied ethics ontology that includes both ethics theory as well as event context for application.
-The ApplE ontology aims to fill these gaps by contributing two separate modules: the Ethics theory module (which serves as the invariable taxonomy) and the Event Context module (which provides relevant information regarding the situation at hand).
+The Deontic Cognitive Event Ontology \cite{vacura2020modeling}, models agents, actions, intentions, etc. within autonomous systems.
+It is grounded in deontic states and also supports context, but mainly focuses on the constraints governing these systems.
+This, too, is not a broad evaluation of the ethics of an action.
+ApplE is not confined to one normative or applied ethics theory or type of agent.